larowlan/time-travel-with-git/slides.md

 - In honesty, looking at 8.1 and 8.2, semver killed small core
 - We have to have something to herald in each new release
+- Dries previews these at each Drupalcon Driesnote
 - Noone wants to download 8.x if all it includes are bug fixes
 - bugs aren't sexy
 - stability isn't sexy